US Department of Justice Continues Raising the Bar on Corporate Compliance

 In recent years, the Department of Justice has been busy providing businesses with guidance on keeping compliant with the law.
 Here’s a partial list of the many activities the Department has taken to address corporate compliance efforts in recent years.

-On October 28, Deputy Attorney General Lisa Monaco, who did a previous stint at Justice before returning under President Biden, added to this guidance with release of a Department memo to promote corporate compliance: Corporate Crime Advisory Group and Initial Revisions to Corporate Criminal Enforcement Policies.
+- On October 28, Deputy Attorney General Lisa Monaco, who did a previous stint at Justice before returning under President Biden, added to this guide by releasing a Department memo to promote corporate compliance: Corporate Crime Advisory Group and Initial Revisions to Corporate Criminal Enforcement Policies.

-In effect, the initiatives that the new Department memo addresses all relate back to organizational culture and how it can be better understood and managed to foster a commitment to compliance with the law.
+In effect, the new Department memo addresses initiatives all related to organizational culture and how it can be better understood and managed to foster a commitment to compliance with the law.